Ask the Doctor - Answers to your Parenting Questions

 Dear Dr. Laura,

 Thank you so much.
-I tried this last night (although later than 7:30) and she went to bed 30 minutes earlier.
+I tried this last night (although later than 7:30) and she fell asleep 30 minutes earlier than usual.
 I was able to wake up earlier this morning, too.
-(I still need a gong or something. : - )
+(I still need a gong or something. : - ) I know EFT but never thought to try it on her.
+I did a little last night and it did seem to help her relax.
+(Me too.)
+I will keep doing that and try the meditations, as well.

 Thanks for this advice!
 I found it really helpful.